Milan taxi drivers march against Silicon Valley ride-app Uber

 Milan's taxi unions say that because the app allows drivers to be summoned while in their car, it violates a 1992 law which describes hired drivers as a service ordered from the garage where their business is based, as distinct from taxis, which can pick up passengers on the move.

-"There was illegality in Milan before Uber, but this is more malicious," said Raffaele Grassi, head of Milan taxi union SATAM and town councilor.
+"There was illegality in Milan before Uber, but this is more malicious," said Raffaele Grassi, head of Milan taxi union SATAM and town councillor.
 "Technology cannot be used to evade the law."

-The taxi unions are a strong lobby group in Italy and have repeatedly fought off attempts to liberalize the industry and increase the number of cab licenses available.
-Licenses are often passed down from father to son and according to drivers they can sell for six-figure sums.
+The taxi unions are a strong lobby group in Italy and have repeatedly fought off attempts to liberalise the industry and increase the number of cab licenses available.
+Licences are often passed down from father to son and according to drivers they can sell for six-figure sums.

 The town council last July ordered Uber cars to return to company headquarters between each ride, irrespective of the location of their next passenger.
 But this was suspended by a regional court that said the rule was "irrational" given the advent of mobile phones.